ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

 This ensures deterministic selection when multiple bonus programs are applicable in the same sales order context.

+> [!NOTE]
+> Bonus programs are considered only when the **Apply Trade Conditions** field is enabled on the sales order and on the relevant sales order lines.

 ## Troubleshooting bonus program determination

 When an expected bonus program is not determined, check the following: